bandrdudley/AirTranFeud/README.md

 # AirTranFeud

-I developed AirTranFeud for wife when she had to conduct security classes to employees.
+I developed AirTranFeud for my wife when she had to conduct security classes to employees.
-Her boss played the role of Richard Dawson the host and my wife ran the controls.
-The game became a runaway hit and the employees clamored for more games during 23 hrs of training time.
+The game was a creative way to teach and review multiple lists of requirements AirTran Feud became a runaway hit and the employees clamored for more games to be incorporated into their training.

 ![Image of Gameboard](https://github.com/bandrdudley/AirTranFeud/blob/master/resources/AirTranFeud.jpg)